The Challenges of Persistent Storage for Containers

 - Adequate safeguards to ensure uninterrupted data access despite the ephemeral nature of containers.

 - Rapid recovery of data, files, and applications following unintentional or malicious data loss, deletion, or corruption.

 - Intuitive means of provisioning storage from your container orchestration platform with the appropriate quality of service.

 - Means of deleting storage and reclaiming the space when no longer needed to ensure that the container host can provision capacity for new requests without failure.

 Solution: Bring the Performance and Agility of Software-Defined Storage to Your Containerized Applications and Microservices

 DataCore offers DevOps and IT operations managers a rich storage control plane of software-defined storage services spanning container hosts, virtualized machines, and bare metal servers—whether on-premises or in the cloud.
 The advanced, yet cost-effective solution provides fast, continuous access to shared persistent storage, along with rapid recovery of databases, containerized application files, and microservice images.
-These essential elements prove invaluable for continuous integration/continuous development (CI/CD) projects demanding dependable and predictable behavior.
+These essential elements prove invaluable for continuous integration/continuous delivery (CI/CD) projects demanding dependable and predictable behavior.